laminas/laminas-mvc/docs/book/plugins.md

 - `toUrl(string $url) : Laminas\Http\Response`: Simply redirects to the given URL.

 - `refresh() : Laminas\Http\Response`: Refresh to current route.

+- `setStatusCode() : Redirect`: Sets the status code that will be used when redirecting, should be called prior if required.

 In each case, the `Response` object is returned.
 If you return this immediately, you can effectively short-circuit execution of the request.